 This certification program is designed to develop candidates who will meet the 10 competencies assessed by the State Board of Educator Certification TExES examination for the Standard Superintendent Certificate 195.

 Note: The Department reserves the right to suspend from the program any student who in the judgment of the departmental graduate committee, does not meet the professional expectations of the field

 EDAD 508 - Facilitating Learning for Diverse Students

-This course prepares prospective educational leaders to administer various school programs for diverse student populations.
-Programs addressed include special education, gifted education, bilingual education/English Language Learners, early childhood, school safety, career and technology education, counseling, and alternative education.
-The course will also inform students about the diverse needs of all individuals within the community related to race, color, national or ethnic origin, ancestry, age, religion, disability or handicap, gender, sexual orientation, or any other characteristics protected under applicable federal, state or local law.
-Prerequisites: EDAD 615, 626 and 656.
+This course prepares educational leaders to administer various school programs for diverse student populations.
+Included among course topics are: special education, gifted education, bilingual education/English Language Learners, early childhood, school safety, career and technology education, counseling, and alternative education.
+Prerequisites: EDAD 615.

 EDAD 518 - Thesis

 EDAD 524 - LAW AND POLICY IN INSTRUCTION